Evictions during the COVID-19 Pandemic

-Now, if a landlord wants to evict a tenant for not paying rent, the tenant might be protected under a recent order by the Centers for Disease Control (CDC).
-The CDC order, which is called a moratorium, prevents evictions for nonpayment of rent until December 31, 2020 under certain circumstances.
+Now, if a landlord wants to evict a tenant for not paying rent, the tenant might be protected under an order by the Centers for Disease Control (CDC).
+The CDC order, which is called a moratorium, prevents evictions for nonpayment of rent due to COVID-19 until March 31, 2021 under certain circumstances.
 The deadline was extended to March 31, 2021, by executive order signed January 20, 2021:

 If a landlord wants to evict a tenant for other reasons, the eviction process remains the same.
 See Housing Issues for more information about that process.